 Copyediting

 Copyediting is a must!
 This is the standard but very detailed kind of editing that every type of writing needs.
 Getting mechanical errors corrected is essential, above all else.
-Copyediting includes checking and correcting grammar, spelling, punctuation, style, consistency, syntax, etc. This also involves following a specific style guide, such as The Chicago Manual of Style.
+Copyediting includes checking and correcting grammar, spelling, punctuation, capitalization, style, consistency, syntax, etc. This also involves following a specific style guide, such as The Chicago Manual of Style.
 (I own a lot of reference books, in case you’re wondering.)
 Copyediting is what most people think of when they picture editing.

 Developmental editing